dpuiu/tiecov_sample/README.md

     *.gz        - bedGraph coverage files

 ref.ids
-    A list of reference regions (e.g., from samtools faidx).
+    A file containing a list of reference regions (e.g., from samtools faidx).
-    Use this file if all input CRAMs were aligned to the same reference.
+    Use this file if all input files were aligned to the same reference.
     Each line can be:
        A chromosome (chr1)
        A chromosome region (chr1:100000-200000)